Inference-Time Distillation: Cost-Efficient Agents Without Fine-Tuning or Manual Prompt Engineering

-While self-consistency provides an effective automatic deferral signal, practitioners with domain knowledge may have additional information about task difficulty that can inform deferral decisions.
-To explore this, we analyze accuracy stratified by the difficulty levels provided in AppWorld, where benchmark authors manually classify tasks into three tiers based on planning complexity, reasoning depth, and API interaction requirements.
+While self-consistency provides an effective automatic deferral signal, practitioners with domain knowledge about task difficulty can use it to inform routing decisions.
+We explore this using AppWorld's difficulty labels, where tasks are manually classified into three tiers based on planning complexity and API interaction requirements.

-Table~\ref{tab:difficulty} shows that Teacher, Student (IC + Cascade), and Student (ZS) accuracy all degrade with difficulty, but the gaps widen substantially for harder tasks.
-On difficulty-1 tasks, Student (IC + Cascade) achieves 91\% accuracy—recovering 95\% of teacher accuracy and vastly outperforming Student (ZS) at 51\%.
-On difficulty-2 tasks, Student (IC + Cascade) reaches 70\% versus the teacher's 85\% (82\% recovery) and Student (ZS)'s 29\%.
-However, on difficulty-3 tasks, Student (IC + Cascade) accuracy drops to 43\% against the teacher's 71\% (61\% recovery), while Student (ZS) collapses to just 6\% accuracy.
-The substantial gap between Student (IC + Cascade) and Student (ZS) across all difficulty levels demonstrates the value of in-context learning, with the advantage varying from 40 percentage points on difficulty-1 to 37 percentage points on difficulty-3 tasks.